Tobacco Treatment Guide: For Patients and Their Families

 • Avoid caffeine in the evening and eating late at night.

-• Try a bedtime routing that can help you relax, such as deep breathing, taking a warm bath or shower, reading, or listening to soft music.
+• Some bedtime routines can help you relax.
+Try deep breathing, taking a warm bath or shower, reading, or listening to soft music.

 • Try drinking a glass of warm milk or a calming herbal tea before going to bed.